julkaalmquist@gmail.com

 Select Client Work

 What is the future of public libraries?
-On this project, I worked as a design researcher and strategic advisor exploring the future of public libraries through human-centered design.
-Starting with public libraries in Chicago and Aarhus, Denmark, the project soon grew into a network of collaborations leading to meaningful change and developing new practices around creativity and experimentation with librarians around the world.
-We focused on patron needs, what it means to embrace failure, and how to do iterative prototyping.
-This work culminated in a co-authored Design Thinking for Libraries Toolkit that is free to download.
+On this project, I worked as a design researcher and strategic advisor, exploring the future of public libraries through human-centered design.
+Starting with public libraries in Chicago and Aarhus, Denmark, the project soon grew into a network of global collaborations leading to meaningful change and developing new practices around creativity and experimentation in libraries.
+We worked with librarians to understand patron needs, what it means to embrace failure, and how to do live iterative prototyping in your library.
+This work culminated in a co-authored IDEO Design Thinking for Libraries Toolkit that is free to download.
+It has been translated into 16 languages by generous librarians around the world who were inspired to share the toolkit with colleagues across their countries and communities.

 How can we deepen the exchange of stories between immigrants and their new neighbors?
 I explored this question with Green Card Voices (GCV), a Minneapolis-based mixed-media nonprofit organization that builds bridges among immigrants and their communities through the art of storytelling.
-GCV was interested in designing a card game that would allow diverse groups to exchange stories in person and to learn from each other.
+GCV invited me to design a card game that would allow diverse groups to exchange stories in person and to learn from each other.
 Through co-creation with the community and the GCV team, we made Story Stitch a card game that is structured to support equitable conversations across lines of difference.
-Learn more about the cards and watch a news story about AOC using our cards.
+The project took off when Alexandria Ocasio Cortez posted the cards on her Instagram, sharing how she used them with her team.
+GCV has sold tens of thousand of copies of Story Stitch and built a facilitation infrastructure around the tool.

 How can retail make zero waste practices easier for people?
 What responsibility do mass retailers have in creating a more sustainable future?
 Target has a new sustainability strategy where they have committed “to co-create an equitable and regenerative future together with guests, partners, and communities.”
 At Target, I worked on a team to actualize this strategy by developing a consumer-facing experience that offered products, services, and education to make it easier to adopt sustainable practices and shop sustainably.
-I led the design research for the development of Adding up to Zero, a sustainability retail experience at Target’s Open House learning lab.
-See some video footage and take a virtual tour.
+I led the design research for the development of Adding up to Zero, a sustainability experience at Target’s Open House Retail Lab.

-How can we explore big complex questions in tender and poetic ways?
+How can we explore big complex questions in poetic and transformational ways?
 How can we see the world in new ways?
-I am the founder of an organization called Field Experience that aims to foster curiosity, lifelong learning, and multi-sensory forms of inquiry.
-Over the course of my research career, I have discovered that clients love to learn through first-hand analogous explorations because it expands their worlds in unexpected ways.
-Through Field Experience, I organize inspiration explorations that are a form of intervention to see the world in new ways.
-They challenge what we see every day, to have fresh eyes, and to have a renewed connection to learning.
-You can see examples of field experiences in Aarhus and Berlin.
+Over the course of my research career, I have discovered that people love to learn through first-hand analogous explorations because it expands their worlds in unexpected ways.
+Through many of my research projects, I organize inspiration field experiences that are a form of intervention to change how you see a problem and even the world.
+They challenge what we see every day, encourage having fresh eyes, and form a renewed connection to experience-based learning.
+You can see examples of these field experiences in Aarhus and Berlin.

 Select Creative Projects

-To explore creativity through nature, I received a Visual Arts Fund grant from The Andy Warhol Foundation for the Visual Arts, New York, administered by Midway Contemporary Art.
-The year-long Minneapolis-based project was called Landscape and had 12 events.
+To explore creativity and community through our relationship with nature, I received a Visual Arts Fund grant from The Andy Warhol Foundation for the Visual Arts, New York, administered by Midway Contemporary Art.
+The year-long Minneapolis-based project, Landscape had 12 events.

-During the 2020 lockdown, I realized in the years prior that I had unintentionally created a creative lunch practice.
+During COVID, I realized in the years prior that I had unintentionally created a creative lunch practice.
 Because I couldn’t gather people, one of my favorite activities was to compile these experiences Pictured here: lunch with Jeong Kwan at the Baegyangsa temple in the mountains of South Korea.